ondrno/track-covid19/README.md

 ### Austria
 For Austria the total numbers and the ones from the provinces are tracked.
 - BL - Burgenland
-- K - Carinthia / Kaernten
+- K - Carinthia / Kärnten
-- NO - Lower Austria / Niederoesterreich
+- NO - Lower Austria / Niederösterreich
-- OO - Upper Austria / Oberoesterreich
+- OO - Upper Austria / Oberösterreich
 - SB - Salzburg
 - ST - Styria / Steiermark
 - T - Tyrol / Tirol